 Drive Mapping with GPO basically replaced the good old Login-Script on Windows Servers.
 Drive Mapping with GPO allows you to automatically map Network Drives via Group Policy.
 This saves you a ton of work in the long run and is the Best Practice on how to Map Network Drives on a Windows Server nowadays.

-There is a bit of confusion of what all the Actions you can set for a Drive Map are doing, so I want to shed a little bit of light on that.
+There is a bit of confusion about what all the Actions you can set for a Drive Map are doing, so I want to shed a little bit of light on that.

 What You Will Learn Here